openfin/.NET-Tutorials/Tutorial 01 Connecting to Runtime/README.md

 ```
 In the example the OpenFin 'Stable' channel is specified ensuring the latest version of OpenFin is used.
 In a production environment we recomend a static runtime version is configured to provide you with full control over when a new runtime version is used by your application, a list of OpenFin Runtime versions is available here: https://developer.openfin.co/versions/?product=Runtime.

-The `RuntimeOptions` documenation can be found here: http://cdn.openfin.co/docs/csharp/latest/OpenfinDesktop/html/6A71B701.htm
+The `RuntimeOptions` documentation can be found here: http://cdn.openfin.co/docs/csharp/latest/OpenfinDesktop/html/6A71B701.htm

 **Step 2**